Skip to housing guidance

 Patients should not be discriminated against for using medical cannabis.
 As long as you are consuming your medication as directed by your prescribing doctor, you are well within your rights to use it where and when you deem necessary.
 You are not obligated to disclose your prescription to a landlord unless it directly affects the tenancy agreement.

-Use the tabs below to explore your rights, understand the relevant law, learn about responsible indoor use, and find out how to respond if your landlord or housing association challenges you.
+Use the tabs below to explore your rights, the law, safe indoor use, and what to do if your landlord or housing association challenges you.
+The law is not the same across the UK, so pick your nation above to see the rules that apply to you.

 What you are and are not required to tell your landlord, and the protections that apply to you under UK law.